deadlyfingers/blog/_posts/2018-10-16-migrating-from-wordpress-to-github-pages.md

 ---

 Wordpress has done a decent job of running my blog.
-But I've longer for something leaner for writing developer code stories as the rich **HTML** text editor tends to introduce too much complexity.
+But I've longed for something leaner for writing developer code stories as the rich **HTML** text editor tends to introduce too much complexity.

 <!--more-->